arpithakori/260204_python_miniproject/README.md

 3) The main file is - currency_converter.py - run this in the pycharm IDE Press the run button to run the file or type python currency_converter.py in the pycharm command prompt
 4) The GUI will be displayed to enter the values

+## Pytest

+Make sure that pytest is installed and in the pycharm IDE :
+* Navigate to - Settings => Tools => Pycharm Integrated Tools => Default test runner => select pytest

+1) The files - files_test.py and dict_test.py are for pytest
+2) Run the files separately